 It has been my lifelong dream to live and work on a piece of land in New England with my sister.
 We grew up in the woods outside of Keene, NH where we spent our days frolicking in the stream beside our parents’ large vegetable garden.
-As we grew older our paths diverged, taking me to New York, San Francisco, Boston, and Boulder to pursue a career as a professional chef and food writer while Katie trained and worked as a wildlife biologist in locales spaning from the North Slope of Alaska to the Big Island of Hawaii to the rocky coast of New Brunswick.
-I always knew we would both someday wind up back in New England though, and owing to a collective passion for skiing and snowboarding, we and and our partners were drawn again and again to Stowe.
+As we grew older our paths diverged, taking me to New York, San Francisco, Boston, and Boulder to pursue a career as a professional chef and food writer while Katie trained and worked as a wildlife biologist in locales spanning from the North Slope of Alaska to the Big Island of Hawaii to the rocky coast of New Brunswick.
+I always hoped we would both someday wind up back in New England though, and owing to a collective passion for skiing and snowboarding, we and and our partners were drawn again and again to Stowe.
 A dream come true, my husband and I purchased Sage Farm in 2007.

 I had spent the previous two years in Boulder working at Haystack Mountain Goat Dairy where I fell in love with goats and began learning the art of cheese making.
 Although still cooking and writing about food, I soon became so enchanted with taking care of goats and making cheese that I began making plans to start a small goat dairy of my own.
 Although she was at work on a Master’s degree in conservation science, I knew it wouldn’t take much arm-twisting to get Katie on board.
 My husband, Dave, agreed to go along with this ambitious undertaking as well, even though our first child was on the way.